 Alayne Ronnenberg, ScD

 is a long-term lung disease.
 It means there is an airflow problem in the lungs, which makes breathing very difficult.
 The condition is most often caused by damage to the lungs from smoking cigarettes.
-The 2 common forms of COPD are:
+The two common forms of COPD are

 is characterized by inflamed airway tissue and excessive mucus production.
 This leads to a persistent, productive cough for several months each year.
 The inflammation causes the large and small airways of the lungs to become narrowed.
 The lining of the passageways may become scarred.
 This makes it hard to move air in and out of the lungs.
 It results in shortness of breath.